 This Communiqué aims at the protection of competition within the market and provision of legal certainty to undertakings.
 To that end, the Communiqué gives the general conditions of block exemption for technology transfer agreements and enumerates the provisions that would prevent the said agreements from qualifying for the block exemption.
-In addition to these, rather than the approach whereby an agreement is excluded from the scope of the block exemption as a whole in relation to certain obligations, it would be appropriate to adopt the practice whereby the relevant obligations only are disqualified from block exemption.
+In addition to these, rather than the approach whereby an agreement is excluded from the scope of the block exemption as a whole in relation to certain obligations, it would be appropriate to adopt the practice whereby the relevant obligations only are disqualified from block exemption and thus the agreements containing these continue to qualify for the block exemption.
 Whereas the existence of issues such as market share thresholds, obligations that leave the agreement out of the scope of the block exemption and obligations that are unable to qualify for block exemption is generally sufficient to protect competition within the market, the exemption will be withdrawn where it is established that an agreement or networks of agreements that qualified for exemption under this Communiqué still do not satisfy the requirements under article 5 of the Competition Law.